 – Making progress is one of the most effective forms of human motivation.

-– Being an Essentialist means rejecting the idea that we can fit it all in one life.
-It is making peace with the fact that we have to make tough decisions and make real trade-offs.
+– Being an Essentialist means rejecting the idea that we can fit everything into one life.
+It is making peace with the fact that we must make tough decisions and real trade-offs.

-– First, ask yourself what the one thing that you want to do with your life and then do it is.
+– First, ask yourself the one thing you want to do with your life and then do it.

 Many highly capable people are held back from reaching the next level of contribution because they cannot let off the idea that everything is important.

-– In this world we live in, most everything is worthless, and only a very few things are valuable.
+– In our world, most everything is worthless, and only a few things are valuable.

 – One of the easiest and most effective ways to keep track of your life is to maintain a journal.